rtamc/gemini-Discord-gemini-bot/README.md

 ## 🔗 Installation Guide by OS

 ### 🪟 Windows
+0-1.
+Notepad++ (https://notepad-plus-plus.org/downloads/) [Download and use it.
+(You can also use Notepad to open .env files if you prefer.)]
 1. Install [Node.js (version 18)](https://nodejs.org/) (Run as Administrator!)
    - After installation, verify with:
      ```bash